ghtali/freshflutter/README.md

-# freshflutter
+# Fresh Flutter 2021

-A fresh scaffeold Flutter project.
+A fresh scaffold Flutter project icluded support for Android, iOS and Web.

 ## Getting Started

 This project is a starting point for a Flutter application.
+Happy coding :)

 A few resources to get you started if this is your first Flutter project: